adreeja06/student-depression-data-analysis/README.md

 | :---: | :---: |
 | ![Interaction 1](interactive1.png) | ![Interaction 2](interactive2.png) |

+## 💡 Key Insights

+The analysis yielded several key findings:

+* **Academic Pressure:** The most commonly reported level of academic pressure is moderate (`AP-3`), suggesting this is a significant stressor for the largest group of students.
+* **Study Satisfaction:** Satisfaction peaks at a level of 4 out of 5, indicating that while most students are generally satisfied, there is still room for improvement in their academic experience.
+* **Sleep Patterns:** There is no single dominant sleep pattern.
+Students are almost evenly distributed across all categories, from getting less than 5 hours to more than 8 hours of sleep, highlighting diverse lifestyle habits.
+* **Financial Stress:** While the lowest level of financial stress (`FS-1`) is the most common, a significant number of students still report experiencing higher levels, indicating that financial concerns remain prevalent.

 ## 📁 Repository Files

 * `Depression I Student - Dataset.csv`: The initial raw dataset.